-I am a moral and political philosopher interested in questions about human/animal relationships, food, liberal/libertarian political theory and applied ethics.
-I am an Associate Lecturer in Political Philosophy in the Department of Politics at the University of York, where I teach on contemporary political philosophy, the history of political thought, and philosophy and public policy.
+I am a moral and political philosopher interested in questions about human/animal relationships, food, liberal/libertarian political theory, and applied ethics.
+I am a Lecturer in Political Philosophy and a British Academy Postdoctoral Fellow based in International Relations, Politics and History at Loughborough University.

 I am the current host of the animal studies podcast Knowing Animals.
 I am also a member of the Research Advisory Committee of the Vegan Society.

 Prior to my current role, I worked as British Academy Postdoctoral Fellow in the Department of Politics and International Relations at the University of Sheffield (2019-22), an Associate Lecturer in Political Philosophy in the Department of Politics at the University of York (2017-19), and a Postdoctoral Fellow in Animal Studies at Queen’s University in Canada (2016-17).
 I read for my PhD in Philosophy at Queen’s University Belfast (2013-16).
 My thesis was called The Political Turn in Animal Ethics.
 Before that, I read for a BA and an MA in Philosophy at Lancaster University (2009-2013).